 This course continues the study of the Chinese language and culture, including Chinese history, people, current affairs, politics, economics, science, technology, arts, and literature.
 Students may expect language-learning experiences in all four of the traditional language acquisition skills.
 Study of the evolution and the Romanization of the Chinese language is also included.
 Tone, an extremely important aspect of the Chinese language, is an important aspect of study in this course.
-Students who successfully complete this course will earn one high school world languages course credit.
-See Credit for High School Courses Taken in Middle School on page 7.
+One high school World Language credit will be awarded upon successful completion of this course.
+See Credit for High School Courses Taken in Middle School, page 7 for more information.